 For families who want to get outside and see some animals, but aren't ready for a full-day experience, Cosley Zoo is just the ticket.
 The zoo is currently asking that visitors limit time in the park to one hour, which is just about enough time to complete a loop to see the zoo's 200 animals from more than 50 species.
 Cosley features mostly farm animals and local wildlife including cows, chickens, sheep, pigs, llamas, a coyote, raccoons, deer, and a variety of birds.
 Kids can also enjoy an interactive play space inside the boxcar at the zoo, which is located on the site of an old train station.

 Parking is free and easily available.
-The Coyote Cafe and Concession Stand is currently closed but will open again to serve kids' lunch standards like hot dogs and chicken nuggets.
-At this time, all visitors must have a reserved, time-specific ticket to visit the zoo.
+The Coyote Cafe and Concession Stand serves kids' lunch standards like hot dogs and chicken nuggets.

 Racine, WI—80 minutes from the Loop